wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

 ------------------

 $configure_syscheck
-  Enables syscheck section render on this host.
+  Enables syscheck section rendering on this host.
+If this variable is not set to ‘true’ the complete `syscheck` tag will not be added to `ossec.conf`.

   `Default true`
+  `Type Boolean`

 $ossec_syscheck_disabled
   Disable syscheck on this host.

   `Default no`
+  `Type String`

 $ossec_syscheck_frequency
-  Enables syscheck section render on this host.
+  Enables syscheck section rendering on this host.

-  `Default true`
+  `Default 43200`
+  `Type String`

 $ossec_syscheck_scan_on_start
   Specifies if syscheck scans immediately when started.

   `Default yes`
+  `Type String`

 $ossec_syscheck_auto_ignore
   Specifies whether or not syscheck will ignore files that change too many times (manager only).

   `Default undef`
+  `Type String`

 $ossec_syscheck_directories_1
   List of directories to be monitored.
-The directories should be comma-separated
+The directories should be comma-separated.

   `Default '/etc,/usr/bin,/usr/sbin'`
+  `Type String`

 $ossec_syscheck_realtime_directories_1
   This will enable real-time/continuous monitoring on directories listed on `ossec_syscheck_directories_1`.
 Real time only works with directories, not individual files.

   `Default no`
+  `Type String`

 $ossec_syscheck_whodata_directories_1
   This will enable who-data monitoring on directories listed on `ossec_syscheck_directories_1`.

   `Default no`

-$ossec_syscheck_report_changes_directories_1
-  Report file changes.
-This is limited to text files at this time.

-  `Default no`
+  `Type String`

 $ossec_syscheck_directories_2
   List of directories to be monitored.
-The directories should be comma-separated
+The directories should be comma-separated.

   `Default '/etc,/usr/bin,/usr/sbin'`
+  `Type String`

 $ossec_syscheck_realtime_directories_2
   This will enable real-time/continuous monitoring on directories listed on `ossec_syscheck_directories_2`.
 Real time only works with directories, not individual files.

   `Default no`
+  `Type String`

 $ossec_syscheck_whodata_directories_2
   This will enable who-data monitoring on directories listed on `ossec_syscheck_directories_2`.

   `Default no`
+  `Type String`

 $ossec_syscheck_report_changes_directories_2
   Report file changes.
 This is limited to text files at this time.

   `Default no`
+  `Type String`

 $ossec_syscheck_ignore_list
   List of files or directories to be ignored.
-Ignored files and directories are still scanned, but the results are not reported.
+Ignored files and directories are still being scanned, but the results are not reported.

-  `Default ['/etc/mtab','/etc/hosts.deny','/etc/mail/statistics','/etc/random-seed','/etc/random.seed','/etc/adjtime','/etc/httpd/logs','/etc/utmpx','/etc/wtmpx','/etc/cups/certs','/etc/dumpdates','/etc/svc/volatile','/sys/kernel/security','/sys/kernel/debug','/dev/core',]`
+  `[‘/etc/mtab’,’/etc/hosts.deny’,’/etc/mail/statistics’,’/etc/random-seed’,’/etc/random.seed’,’/etc/adjtime’,’/etc/httpd/logs’,’/etc/utmpx’,’/etc/wtmpx’,’/etc/cups/certs’,’/etc/dumpdates’,’/etc/svc/volatile’,’/sys/kernel/security’,’/sys/kernel/debug’,’/dev/core’,]`
+  `Type String`

 $ossec_syscheck_ignore_type_1
   Simple regex pattern to filter out files.

   `Default '^/proc'`
+  `Type String`

 $ossec_syscheck_ignore_type_2
   Another simple regex pattern to filter out files.

   `Default '.log$|.swp$'`

-$ossec_syscheck_max_eps
-  Sets the maximum event reporting throughput.
-Events are messages that will produce an alert.

-  `Default 100`
+  `Type String`

 $ossec_syscheck_process_priority
   Sets the nice value for Syscheck process.

   `Default 10`
+  `Type String`

 $ossec_syscheck_synchronization_enabled
   Specifies whether there will be periodic inventory synchronizations or not.

   `Default yes`
+  `Type String`

 $ossec_syscheck_synchronization_interval
   Specifies the initial number of seconds between every inventory synchronization.
 If synchronization fails the value will be duplicated until it reaches the value of `max_interval`.

   `Default 5m`
+  `Type String`

 $ossec_syscheck_synchronization_max_eps
   Sets the maximum synchronization message throughput.

   `Default 10`
+  `Type String`

 $ossec_syscheck_synchronization_max_interval
   Specifies the maximum number of seconds between every inventory synchronization.

   `Default 1h`
+  `Type String`

 $ossec_syscheck_skip_nfs
   Specifies if syscheck should scan network mounted filesystems.
 This option works on Linux and FreeBSD systems.
 Currently, `skip_nfs` will exclude checking files on CIFS or NFS mounts.

   `Default yes`
+  `Type String`

 .. _ref_agent_vars_wodle_openscap: